Faculty

 • Tovaris Wilson was born and raised in Miami, Florida.
 He is a graduate of the prestigious New World School of the Arts in Miami and was admitted to a mentorship program with the legendary Debbie Allen.
 Tovaris has performed on the Academy Awards, Emmy Awards, and the BET Awards.
 He can be seen in commercials for Pepsi, Rubbermaid, and I Can’t Believe It’s Not Butter products.
 He has been featured in films including the Austin Powers Trilogy, Rush Hour 3, A Time For Dancing, and Rock Of Ages with Tom Cruise.
 Tovaris can be seen in music videos with artists including Britney Spears, Will Smith, and Prince.
 He has also been a featured dancer on world tours with Britney Spears and Cher.
 He has choreographed for artists including Janet Jackson, Britney Spears, Cher, The Pussycat Dolls, Vanessa Carlton, Demi Lovato, Kelly Rowland, Adam Lambert, Jordin Sparks, Iggy Azalea, Natasha Bedingfield, Keri Hilson and FKA Twigs.
 His choreography has been featured on television shows such as American Idol, So You Think You Can Dance, America’s Got Talent and Jimmy Kimmel Live.

 Please Note: ASH Faculty varies from city to city.
-Unfortunately, ASH cannot guarantee which faculty will be in attendance.
+ASH cannot guarantee which faculty will be in attendance.
 Occasionally, advertised faculty will be replaced by an equally qualified professional.

 Scroll to top